sarahwxie/GoodTunes/README.md

     - Using the building blocks Mr. Mortensen gave us in tech talks in creative ways to solve the smaller problems
     - Incorporating functions from other libraries into our code
     - Using loops, conditionals, variables, functions, lists, operations, and classes.
+    - There are several instances where we use loops.
+There is a loop in the playlistcreate file in the jinja, and it is a for loop where it displays all of the songs in the database.
+Find the code [here](playlistcreate.html).
+    - We use conditionals if the request method = get POST and we use it to validate the user information.
+Find the code [here](main.py).
+    - We use variables throughout our code to use as a storing location for the data.
+In our search.html file [here](search.html), different variables such as searchSection and searchHeading are named.
+    - Our database of songs is a list.
+We used a csv file and gathered songs of different genres into one database.
+Find the code [here](songs.csv).
+    - Classes are used in our project and it creates a user-defined data structure, which holds its own data members and member functions, which can be accessed and used by creating an instance of that class.
+It can be found in our code [here](friends.html).

 The idea of abstraction, or breaking problems into smaller pieces is how we delegate our work and create goals for different members of the scrum